Elisabeth Schwan at Stjernsund

 About SRB cattle (in Swedish): http://www.scanred.se/hist02sv.html

-One thought on “Elisabeth Schwan at Stjernsund”
+One response to “Elisabeth Schwan at Stjernsund”

 Leave a Reply